PLOS/allofplos/README.rst

 The first time it runs it will download a >4.4 Gb zip file (**allofplos_xml.zip**) with all the XML files inside.
-**Note**: Make sure that you have enough space in your device for the zip file and for it content before running this command (at least 30Gb).
+**Note**: Make sure that you have enough space in your device for the zip file and for its content before running this command (at least 30Gb).
-After this file is downloaded, it will extract it contents into allofplos\_xml directory inside your installation of `allofplos`.
+After this file is downloaded, it will extract its contents into the allofplos\_xml directory inside your installation of `allofplos`.

 If you want to see the directory on your file system where this is installed run